necrashter/PowerRAFT/README.md

 `numpy` and `matplotlib` libraries must be installed in order to use this script.

 `plot.py` receives one positional argument containing the result JSON file.
-In addition to this, `-t` argument must be provided to specify the plot type.
-Available plot types;
+In addition to this, `-p` argument must be provided to specify the plot type.
+Available plot types:
 - `t`: Execution time
 - `m`: Memory
 - `v`: Value function